shadjac/aws-tf-elasticsearch/README.md

   "task_max_waiting_in_queue_millis" : 0,
   "active_shards_percent_as_number" : 100.0
 }`
-3. make sure you switch to directory `new-certs`
-4. devops user is preconfigured for testing purpose
+3. devops user is preconfigured for testing purpose

 ### Implementation